small-tech/jsdb/README.md

 That said, you should still sanitise your queries at the application level, if you’re using custom queries via `whereIsTrue()`.
 Basic sanitisation will protect you from arbitrary code execution but it will not protect you from, for example, someone passing `|| valueOf.admin === true` to attempt to access private information.
 You should be vigilant in your sanitisation when using `whereIsTrue()` and stick to using `where()` whenever possible.

-The current sanitation strategy is two-fold and is executed at time of query execution:
+The current sanitisation strategy is two-fold and is executed at time of query execution:

   1. Remove dangerous characters (statement terminators, etc.):